Allen-Tildesley/examples/python_examples/GUIDE.md

 are obtained.

 Sample results using default program parameters are shown here.
-The direct method is indicated in black, plotting only every fifth point for clarity.
-The FFT result is shown as a red line: it matches the direct method as expected.
+The direct method (orange line) is overlayed perfectly by the FFT result (dashed green line), as expected.
 The library function result is not shown, as it is indistinguishable from the first two.
 The exactly known function is a blue line.
 There are clear discrepancies with the results of the simulation,